What is Outfit Autopilot?

 Questions, answered.

-How do I build an autopilot wardrobe?
+How do I build an outfit autopilot system?